fernandoPalluzzi/AF-LT/README.md

 # Allograft Failure (AF) in Liver Transplantation (LT)

-Sample size estimation and validation for EASE and L-GrAFT scores in the prevention and treatment of AF in liver transplantation.
+Sample size estimation and validation for EASE and L-GrAFT scores in the prevention and treatment of allograft failure (AF) in liver transplantation.

 ## Requirements